10 Surprising Ways Gardening Is One of the Healthiest Things You Can Do

 Helps slow climate change

 When it comes to reversing or stopping global climate change, there’s a lot you can do on an individual level.
-Recycling, carpooling, using energy efficient appliances, and hybrid cars all help.
+Recycling, carpooling, using energy-efficient appliances, and hybrid cars all help.
 But did you know that you can add your backyard garden to that list?
-Gardens provide vital green space to offset all that asphalt, reduce greenhouse gasses, lessen your need to buy things, allow you to recycle kitchen waste, and many other positives for our planet, says a recent report issued by the National Wildlife Federation.
+Gardens provide vital green space to reduce greenhouse gasses, lessen your need to buy things, allow you to recycle kitchen waste, and many other positives for our planet, according to report by the National Wildlife Federation.
 Is climate change wrecking your sleep?

 Boosts your immune system

-Having dirt under your fingernails used to be a sign of poor hygiene, but these days scientists are saying it’s actually a mark of good health.
-Thanks to beneficial bacteria found in soil, gardening can improve your immune system, helping you get sick less and fight off infections easier, according to research published in Science.
-Working in the garden can also help prevent certain allergies and decrease the severity of a reaction, according to a separate study done by the University of Copenhagen.
+Having dirt under your fingernails may be a sign of poor hygiene, but scientists say it could also be a mark of good health.
+Thanks to beneficial bacteria found in soil, gardening may improve your immune system, helping you get sick less and fight off infections easier, according to research, including a 2015 study published in Immunotargets and Therapy.
 These other healthy habits will keep your immune system revved.

 Increases hand coordination and strength

-A powerful grip is important for more than just rock climbing or intimidating underlings at work.
+A powerful grip is important for more than just rock climbing or intimidating people with your handshake.
 Hand strength, flexibility, and coordination are essential for everyday tasks like opening jars, carrying packages, and picking up children.
-And gardening is the perfect way to hone those finemotor skills and muscles, according to a study published in HortScience.
+And gardening is the perfect way to hone those fine motor skills and muscles.
 A few minutes of daily weeding may even help offset some of the strain caused by repetitive use like typing or phone swiping.
 Here are 11 health secrets your hands are trying to tell you.

 Sharpens your brain